Chapter 6 Advanced usage

 The row number is still high although 6476 were lost in the process.

 We can now process the source data we just prepared.
-For now the function prepsources() does not handle the weighting.
-We will add this feature soon, but we will prepare the source data by hand for the time being.
-We will use the package dplyr for that since it makes aggregation much more straightforward than otherwise.
+For now the function prepsources() does not handle the weighting for the reasons stated above.
+We will use here the package dplyr for that since it makes aggregation much more straightforward than otherwise.
 We start by aggregating and weighting the data over the different months per year:

-library(dplyr) ## install this package beforehand if you don't have it
+library(dplyr) ## install this package beforehand if you don't have i

 GNIPData_with_precip |>